Project-based MScFN with Practicum

 Accredited Practicum

 In collaboration with their Dietetic Education Coordinator, each student’s practicum schedule will be created, providing the student the opportunity to meet dietetic competencies (which are required for professional registration).
-Through the practical training placements, competencies in the following areas will be targeted:
+Through the practical training placements, students will have the opportunity to develop competencies in:

 - Nutrition Care